chkr1011/HTTPnet/README.md

 * Async support
 * HTTP context pipeline for powerful request and response processing
 * Support for WebSocket connections
+* Lightweight (only the low level implementation of HTTP, no overhead)
+* Access to internal trace messages

 # Supported frameworks
 * .NET Standard 1.3+